 FrontPage Server Extensions RPC Protocol

-The following references include information about the methods and usage of Remote Procedure Call (RPC) protocol in FrontPage Server Extensions from Microsoft.
+This reference includes information about the methods and usage of Remote Procedure Call (RPC) protocol in FrontPage Server Extensions from Microsoft.

 See the following topics for general information about FrontPage Server Extensions RPC:

 The following table shows the methods of Remote Procedure Call (RPC) protocol and provides a brief description of each.

 Adds a file to a source control database.

 Designates the top, bottom, left, or right side of a page as reserved.